AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 **MySQL Export Import Commands**

  Alternatively, do this from command prompt of the MySQL container

+!!!
+Make sure to run the data import uses the contosoapp database account

  ```bash
  kubectl -n mysql exec deploy/mysql -it -- bash